-The change in contract assets during the three months ended September 30, 2022 was mainly due to \$19.6 million of contract assets reclassified to net accounts receivable as our right to consideration for these contract assets became unconditional, largely offset by \$49.3 million of revenue recognized for which the payment is subject to conditions other than passage of time.
+The change in contract assets during the six months ended December 31, 2022 was mainly due to \$84.1 million of revenue recognized for which the payment is subject to conditions other than passage of time, largely offset by \$79.3 million of contract assets reclassified to net accounts receivable as our right to consideration for these contract assets became unconditional.
 Contract assets are included in other current assets on our Condensed Consolidated Balance Sheets.

-The change in contract liabilities during the three months ended September 30, 2022 was mainly due to the recognition in revenue of \$89.5 million that was included in contract liabilities as of June 30, 2022, partially offset by an increase in the value of products and services billed to customers for which control of the products and services has not transferred to the customers.
-The change in contract liabilities during the three months ended September 30, 2021 was mainly due to an increase in the value of products and services billed to customers for which control of the products and services has not transferred to the customers, partially offset by the recognition in revenue of \$303.0 million that was included in contract liabilities as of June 30, 2021.
-Contract liabilities are included in current and non-current liabilities on our Condensed Consolidated Balance Sheets
+The change in contract liabilities during the six months ended December 31, 2022 was mainly due to an increase in the value of products and services billed to customers for which control of the products and services has not transferred to the customers, partially offset by recognition in revenue of \$656.5 million that was included in contract liabilities as of June 30, 2022.
+The change in contract liabilities during the six months ended December 31, 2021 was mainly due to an increase in the value of products and services and services billed to customers for which control of the products and services has not transferred to the customers, partially offset by the recognition in revenue of \$424.4 million that was included in contract liabilities as of June 30, 2021.
+Contract liabilities are included in current and non-current liabilities on our Condensed Consolidated Balance Sheets.